 Do not swallow the oils used in aromatherapy.
 Many of the oils are potent and can be dangerous if taken internally (swallowed).

-Children younger than age 5 should not use aromatherapy, because they can be very sensitive to the oil.
+Some oils are dangerous for children.
+Some oils cause rashes.
+And some can interfere with a child's hormones, causing problems like abnormal breast growth.
 Nor should anyone use oils near the eyes or mouth, because irritation of the skin and membranes may occur.

 People with certain chronic illnesses or conditions should not use aromatherapy without first consulting a doctor.
 These illnesses and conditions include: